lakehq/sail/docs/guide/deployment/kubernetes.md

 ### Installation from Source

 ::: info

-This installation method is recommended when performance is critical for your application.
+This installation method is recommended when performance is critical for your application.<br>
 Be patient as the release build process may take some time.

 :::

 In an empty directory, create a `Dockerfile` with the following content.